balzac-lang/balzac/docs/source/overview.rst

 Bitcoin offers the flexibility to express more complex scripts than simply verifying a signature, as you can see at :doc:`expressions`.
 This features can be exploited to design smart contracts, i.e. cryptographic protocols that can handle transfers of bitcoins.
-You can see a series of :doc:`smart-contracts`.
+You can see a series of example, e.g. :doc:`timed-commitment`.